 The Application Fee is payable at the time of lodging an application.
 The Confirmation Fee is payable at the time of formal acceptance of the School's offer of enrolment and execution of the Enrolment Agreement.
-Fees are not refundable or transferable and are subject to change.
+These fees are not refundable or transferable and are subject to change.

-Advance Fees
+Advance Fees \$2000

-Parents of girls enrolling as new students are required to pay the School an Advance Fee of \$2000.
-This amount is non-refundable and will be credited to the first Tuition Fee instalment.
-Should parents cancel their daughter's enrolment after payment of the Advance Fee, the \$2000 is forfeited to the School as fees in lieu of notice.
-Should the enrolment be cancelled after the first day of Term 4 in the year prior to commencement, full Term 1 fees will be charged as fees in lieu of notice.
-Advance Fees are nontransferrable to a later year of entry.
+Advance Fees are issued in the year prior to commencement to finalise enrolment.
+Advance Fees are a non-refundable and non-transferable amount which is credited to the student's first Tuition Fee instalment.
+Should enrolment be cancelled after the payment of Advance Fees, this amount is forfeited to the School as fees in lieu of notice.
+Should enrolment be cancelled after the first day of Term 4 in the year prior to commencement, full Term 1 fees will be charged as fees in lieu of notice.